retiman/project-euler/docs/problem-69.md

 ---
-title: "Problem 69: Totient maximum"
+title: "Problem 69: Totient Maximum"
 layout: post
 mathjax: true
 ---

-# Totient maximum
+# Totient Maximum

 ## Problem

 Here is [problem 69](https://projecteuler.net/problem=69):

 Euler's Totient function, $$\varphi(n)$$ [sometimes called the phi function], is used to determine the number of numbers less than $$n$$ which are relatively prime to $$n$$.
 For example, as 1, 2, 4, 5, 7, and 8, are all less than 9 and relatively prime to 9, $$\varphi(9)=6$$.